pierre-cm/galbe/docs/concepts/context.md

 An instance of the context object is created when a new request is initiated and is carried throughout the entire request lifecycle.
 See the [Lifecycle](https://galbe.dev/documentation/lifecycle) section for more details.

-Its purpose is to carry all relevant information about the request and facilitate data sharing between different stages of the request lifecycle.
+Its purpose is to carry all relevant information about the request and facilitate data sharing across the request lifecycle.

 ## Definition